US stocks mount milestone-shattering run in 2017

 "You had geopolitical risk with regard to North Korea and the saber-rattling on both sides caught the market's attention, but it became a buying opportunity," Krosby said.

-And the VIX, a measure of how much volatility investors expect in stocks, is on track to end the year down 26.4 percent, near historic lows.
+And the VIX, a measure of how much volatility investors expect in stocks, plunged 22 per cent, near historic lows.

 Traders repeatedly bought back in on bad news in 2017 because they, and corporations, have a lot of cash and don't see better places to get a return as long as the economy and company earnings continue to improve, Christopher said.